tjcrone/pycamhd/README.rst

 PyCamHD
 #######

 This repository contains a Python module for interacting with data from the OOI CamHD seafloor camera system stored in the raw data archive.
-It can be used to obtain information about these remote files or retrieve individual frames without downloading entire video files.
+It can be used to obtain information about remote CamHD files or retrieve individual frames from these files without downloading them entirely.
 The code here is currently under heavy development, so the module is changing fast and often.
 We are considering moving the code to a class-paradigm, so a lot may change in the coming months.
-Please take this into consideration when developing code based on this module.
+Pleasei take this into consideration when developing code based on this module.

 We are actively recruiting anyone interested in the CamHD data to participate in the development of this code.
 Join up and contribute if you have time.
 Pull requests greatly appreciated!

 ************
 Installation